VictorSouzaCode/Splash-Paint/README.md

 I created this project because a loved microsoft paint when i was a kid, so i wanted to create a mordernized version of it, easier to use, being able to undo more than three actions and increase the pencil size as much i want

-Another reason is that i wanted to challenge myself and create a hybrid project that uses react for the UI and pure TypeScript for the drawing logic to see if i could connect both parts together. it was hard but worth it.
+Another reason is that i wanted to challenge myself and create a hybrid project that uses react for the UI and pure TypeScript for the drawing logic to see if i could connect both parts together later. it was hard but worth it.

+### What the app can do
+Splash Paint was designed with drawing freedom in mind, altough its features are simple you can draw pretty much anything with it.

 ### Main Features